-The Archway Management Team
+The Archway Leadership Team

 As the CEO of Archway Health, Mr. Terry is a thought leader and frequent speaker on bundled payments and other payment reform initiatives.
 Throughout his 20-year-career in healthcare, Mr. Terry has been a senior executive and trusted strategic advisor for providers all along the care continuum.
 In these roles, he has led care and risk management initiatives with primary care physicians, specialists, acute care hospitals, pediatric health systems, skilled nursing facilities, home care companies, and hospice providers.